Automated ID tube spray system

 Automated spray systems provide manufacturers many ways to save.
 The machine our engineers designed in this case turned adhesive application on the down-hole tubes from partly vertical to totally horizontal.
 Here’s how the five-stage process works:

-Stage 1: The tube is heated in a preheat oven so that its surface temperature is consistent.
+Stage 1: The tube is heated in a preheated oven so that its surface temperature is consistent.
 Consistent surface temperatures prior to application promote better adhesion.

 Stage 2: The tube is transferred to a spray booth.
 During application, a lance exits an adjacent lance booth and enters one end of the tube in the spray booth.
 Then, as the lance exits the tube, its nozzle sprays atomized adhesive into the inside surface of the tube.
 The tube rotates to achieve total coverage.